UltraOS/uACPI/README.md

 ### 2. Implement/override platform-specific headers

-uACPI defines all platform-specific functionality in a few headers inside [include/uacpi/platform](include/uacpi/platform)
+uACPI defines all platform/architecture-specific functionality in a few headers inside [include/uacpi/platform](include/uacpi/platform)

 All of the headers can be "implemented" by your project in a few ways:
 - Implement the expected helpers exposed by the headers